Livetodot/eppproxy/README.md

-# tlsproxy
+# eppproxy

-`tlsproxy` will proxy an incoming TLS session to a server and pass the responses along.
-This is handy for doing version bumping, for instance a RHEL5 client that needs to connect to a TLS1.1+ server can connect via this proxy running on a RHEL6+ server.
+`eppproxy` will proxy an incoming EPP connection to another server and pass the responses along.
+This is handy for doing TLS version bumping, for instance a RHEL5 client that needs to connect to a TLS1.1+ server can connect via this proxy running on a RHEL6+ server.

 ## Usage